Pseudo-Periodic Natural Higgs Inflation: Conclusions and Outlook

-{\it Conclusions and outlook.---} A good candidate for an inflationary potential should fulfil the following conditions, (i) to have as simple form as possible (with the smallest possible number of parameters), (ii) to provide the best agreement with observations, (iii) to be as "economic" as possible in term of the formulation of the theory.
-In this paper we propose the massive sine-Gordon model as an inflationary potential and we show that adding the mass term to the periodic potential produces a remarkably improved agreement with the Planck results.
-We attribute such improvement to the fact that it has infinitely many minima, but they are not-degenerate and with tunable controllable energy difference, providing a way to be as much as possible both ``$\phi^2$ and not-$\phi^2$''.
-The crucial point emerging from a careful analysis of different potentials is that the inflationary potential should have a concave region as indicated in \fig{fig1}, and the mass term in the massive sine-Gordon potential add such an overall convexity in presence of the many minima.
+A good candidate for an inflationary potential should fulfill the following conditions, {\it (i)} have an as-simple-possible functional form (with the smallest possible number of parameters), {\it (ii)} provide the best agreement with observations, {\it (iii)} be as ``economical" as possible in term of the formulation of the theory.
+In this paper, we propose the extended version of the massive sine-Gordon theory as an inflationary potential and we refer to it as the massive Natural Inflation (MNI) model.
+We show that adding the mass term to the periodic potential produces a remarkably improved agreement with the Planck results.
+We attribute such improvement to the fact that it has infinitely many minima, but they are non-degenerate and with tunable controllable energy difference, providing a way to be as much as possible both ``$\phi^2$ and not-$\phi^2$''.
+The crucial point emerging from a careful analysis of different potentials is that the inflationary potential should have a concave region, and the mass term in the MNI potential add such an overall convexity in presence of the many minima.

-To explore the issue of the convexity, we adopted a renormalization group (RG) point of view and we analyzed the phase diagram associated to the running determined by the slow-roll conditions \eq{bestparam} having in mind the post-inflation period.
-The obtained values for the ratio $\vert \tilde u_k \tilde \beta_k^2/\tilde m_k^2\vert$ are found in the phase of spontaneous symmetry breaking and very close to the critical line.
-Thus, the RG study of the MSG model shows that slow-roll conditions represents strong constraints on the RG running i.e., it stays in its broken phase.
-Moreover, the RG running produces us a convex (dimensionful) potential in agreement with the theoretical requirement of the convexity of the (dimensionful) effective potential.
+To explore the issue of the convexity, we used the known renormalization group (RG) results for the MNI model, extending them to $d=4$, to perform explicitly the mode integration.
+We then determined the phase diagram associated to the running determined by the slow-roll conditions having in mind the post-inflation period.
+The obtained values for the ratio $\vert \tilde u_k \tilde \beta_k^2/\tilde m_k^2\vert$ are found in the phase of spontaneous symmetry breaking (above the critical line).
+Thus, the study of the MNI model shows that slow-roll conditions represent strong constraints on the RG running i.e., it stays in its broken phase.
+Moreover, the mode integration produces a convex (dimensionful) potential in agreement with the theoretical requirement of the convexity of the effective potential.

-We are of course aware that the performed RG analysis is applied to the specific model we are considering, the massive sine-Gordon potential, and that a plethora of models can be considered.
-However, the RG approach appears to be a method that can show the presence of robust properties independent from the specific choice of the inflationary potential and to obtain model-independent predictions to compare with available/future experimental data.
-Therefore it could be a excellent tool to show that, as we expect after the analysis of the present paper, {\em any} inflationary potential with concave regions should become a convex one if it is considered as an effective potential when quantum fluctuations are taken into account.